rasterio/rasterio/README.rst

 Here's a simple example of the basic features rasterio provides.
 Three bands are read from an image and summed to produce something like a panchromatic band.
 This new band is then written to a new single band TIFF.

 .. code-block:: python

     import numpy
     import rasterio
     import subprocess

     # Register GDAL format drivers and configuration options with a
     # context manager.

-    with rasterio.drivers(CPL_DEBUG=True):
+    with rasterio.drivers():

         # Read raster bands directly to Numpy arrays.
         #
         with rasterio.open('tests/data/RGB.byte.tif') as src:
-            b, g, r = src.read()
+            r, g, b = src.read()

         # Combine arrays in place.
 Expecting that the sum will
         # temporarily exceed the 8-bit integer range, initialize it as
+        # a 64-bit float (the numpy default) array.
+Adding other
-        # 16-bit.
-Adding other arrays to it in-place converts those
+        # arrays to it in-place converts those arrays "up" and
-        # arrays "up" and preserves the type of the total array.
+        # preserves the type of the total array.

-        total = numpy.zeros(r.shape, dtype=rasterio.uint16)
+        total = numpy.zeros(r.shape)
         for band in r, g, b:
             total += band
         total /= 3